AdobeDocs/experience-manager-cloud-service.ja-JP/help/assets/accessibility.md

 * Unified list of the product tasks supported, such as, search assets, download assets, add or editing metadata, use DM Viewers, etc.
 * Do we need to add support matrix of user tasks with browser and screen reader combinations.
 Everything may not work in all browsers and/or using all screen readers.
 * Any exceptions that users should be aware of.
 It may help to call out (it may be done in ACR) what tasks are NOT supported.
-* CTAs – what's next and more info from AEM team:
+* CTAs – what's next and more info from the team:
   * Link to ACRs on a.com.
   * Generic a11y info by Adobe to begin with.
   * Link to a11y-specific online methods to report issues, seek support, or request enhancements, if any.
 Asked the a11y team on Slack.